zph/git-pairing/README.md

 # Known Issues

-* Does not currently work on Windows...
-Ubuntu and Mac OS X seem fine
-* May not play entirely nicely with github since they use the commiter's name and email address to generate statistics and links
+* May make githubs graphs and stats inaccurate since it relies on the commiter's name and email address to generate statistics and links
-* Will not play nice with [Chris Kampmeier's git-pair](https://github.com/chrisk/git-pair) gem since it uses similar git command syntax (namely `git pair`)

 # Building